 1) TA Observations

-Described further by Tytell et al. (2016), the TA stations contained several different pressure sensors within their vault system, including the Setra-278 pressure transducer.
-Tubing extending from the vault allowed for adequate sampling of the atmospheric surface pressure.
-Data from the Setra-278 were recorded and available at interval rates of 1 and 40 Hz.
-Jacques et al. (2016) describe the methods used to collect and archive data in an efficient format from the Incorporated Research Institutions for Seismology (IRIS) systems.
-Further, archives from 1 Jan 2010 – 31 Dec 2015 are available as a dataset via the Research Data Archive at the National Center for Atmospheric Research (Jacques et al. 2016).
-The same pressure observations can be visualized via several web products (http://meso1.chpc.utah.edu/usarray) developed for time series analyses (Jacques et al. 2015).
+As described by Tytell et al. (2016), pressure sensors such as the Setra-278 pressure transducer were installed within a sub-surface USArray vault with tubing extending above the surface to identify and filter out atmospheric influences on seismic observations.
+Data from the Setra-278 sensors were recorded and available at interval rates of 1 and 40 Hz.
+Jacques et al. (2016) describe the methods used to collect the data from the Incorporated Research Institutions for Seismology (IRIS) systems and archive them in an efficient format for atmospheric applications.
+The data are archived from 1 Jan 2010 – 31 Dec 2015 in the Research Data Archive at the National Center for Atmospheric Research with the intent to continue updating the archive annually until the completion of the USArray campaign.
+The pressure observations can also be visualized via the web (http://meso1.chpc.utah.edu/usarray, Jacques et al. 2015).

-Advantages for using the TA in this research include the uniformity of instrumentation, deployment methods used across the sites, temporal resolution, and data quality.
-Post-quality-controlled observations, initially at a sampling interval of 1 Hz, are subsampled to 5 min to match the temporal resolution of the gridded datasets.
-Jacques et al. (2015) provide information on the objective rate-of-change checks of 2 hPa s-1 (2 hPa min-1) used to indicate suspect (or potentially suspect) periods of data for each TA site.
+The relatively short-term (~2-y) deployment strategy for most USArray sites inhibits their use for ongoing studies for many locales.
+However, advantages for using TA observations for this retrospective study include their temporal resolution and sensor uniformity, deployment approach, and data quality.
+The 1 Hz observations from the Setra-278 sensors were sampled at 5 min intervals here.
+The roughly Cartesian deployment of the 400 sensors at spacing of ~70 km is unique compared to conventional and other observation networks that tend to be clustered in urban areas (Tyndall and Horel 2013).
+Jacques et al. (2015) summarize the objective rate-of-change checks of 2 hPa s-1 (2 hPa min-1) used to indicate suspect (or potentially suspect) periods of data for each TA site.
 Sensor performance for the TA in general from 1 Jan 2010 – 31 Dec 2015 is very high, with a median 99.79% uptime per site (Jacques et al. 2016).
-When considering suspect observations, this median value only drops to 99.68%.
-Problems were typically limited to just a few sites with recurring issues due to sensor power or inlet tubing concerns (Jacques et al. 2016).

-2) Real Time Mesoscale Analysis Grids
+2) Background Grids

-The TA observations provide enhanced temporal resolution compared to many other conventional datasets that are readily accessible.
-Additionally, the uniformity of the spatial distribution of the TA is a unique property compared to conventional and other observation networks that tend to be clustered in more urban areas (Tyndall and Horel 2013).
-However, the spatial resolution of the TA (~70 km) is neither perfectly regular nor adequate on its own for spatial assessment for all mesoscale features with typical length scales varying between 50-500 km.
-Thus, another resource with higher spatial resolution was required.

-The NOAA Real Time Mesoscale Analysis (RTMA) product is used to provide surface pressure data on a regular grid with 5 km horizontal resolution and 1 h temporal resolution from 1 Mar – 31 Aug 2011.
-During the period of interest, the RTMA pressure grids were created by using a 1 h surface pressure forecast from the Rapid Update Cycle (RUC) model (de Pondeca et al. 2011).
-According to Benjamin et al. (2007), the RTMA grids were created by interpolating from the RUC 13-km horizontal resolution to 5 km and then executing a process to incorporate surface observations to produce hourly analysis grids.
-Metadata information, including a 5-km grid of surface elevation, was also available for deriving sea-level pressure.
-TA observations from 2011 were not incorporated into any RTMA analyses and hence represent an independent dataset for this study.
-Beginning March 2012, TA observations were made available in real time via MesoWest to NOAA entities, and thus could be incorporated into the RTMA procedures (Jacques et al. 2016)
+The Real Time Mesoscale Analysis (RTMA) product of the National Centers for Environmental Prediction (NCEP) is used to provide surface pressure data on a regular grid with 5 km horizontal resolution and 1 h temporal resolution during 2011 (de Pondeca et al. 2011).
+The RTMA used at that time downscaled 1-h surface pressure forecasts from the Rapid Update Cycle (RUC) model as its background and then performed a univariate two-dimensional variational analysis to incorporate thousands of pressure observations over the CONUS.
+Since TA observations were made available in real time to NCEP beginning in March 2012 as part of our project, TA observations from 2011 were not incorporated into the RTMA analyses and hence represent an independent dataset.
+To visualize the pressure fields in the presence of topography, surface elevation for each RTMA 5 km grid square is used to convert surface pressure to sea level pressure (equivalent here to altimeter).